 How often should your hair be washed?

 “If you don’t wash your hair for long periods, there will be an accumulation of natural oils, bacteria, and dead skin cells that can cause oily hair.”
-He adds that if you wash your hair daily, you could over-stimulate the oil glands beneath your scalp, which can lead to oily hair.

 How often should you shampoo your fine hair?